Sheriff: 3 Guatemalan Christmas tree workers killed in crash

-The tragedy underscores that, like much of agriculture, Oregon’s Christmas tree industry -- the nation’s largest -- depends on immigrant labor.
+The tragedy underscores that, like much of agriculture, Oregon’s Christmas tree industry largely depends on immigrant labor.

 “No one realizes how hard it is to work on these farms, in the cold and working long hours,” said Jose Mota Gonzalez, a labor contractor who had arranged for the men to work on Holiday Tree Farms in Corvallis, Oregon.